 - Look for similar projects.
-Consult the City's FY19 and FY20 Capital Budget (provided by the Budget Office - in the Budget Delegate folder online) to see what projects are already included in the City's plan. - Remain goal-oriented and be flexible about how you will meet the public need you identify.
+Consult the City's FY21 and FY22 Capital Budget (provided by the Budget Office in the Budget Delegate folder online) to see what projects are already included in the City's plan. - Remain goal-oriented and be flexible about how you will meet the public need you identify.
 Just because a project does not work in one location doesn't mean it shouldn't be tried in others.
-If a project seems like it requires operating funds (salaries, services), is there a way to change the scope to make it become more capital in nature (purchase of equipment, furniture, renovations)? - Consult with City staff through the Budget Office to get concrete answers as to what qualifies as a capital project and what does not.
+If a project seems like it requires operating funds (salaries, services), is there a way to change the scope to make it become more capital in nature (purchase of equipment, furniture, renovations)?
+If the precise project idea is ineligible, is there a tweak that would accomplish the same goal in an eligible form? - Consult with City staff through the Budget Office to get concrete answers as to what qualifies as a capital project and what does not.